ReadyEdgemont/Bluesky-Contrails-Hockey/CONFIG.md

 # recordName
 bluesky-hockey
+> This is the feed's ID which can be letters, numbers, or dashes.
+Spaces are not allowed.
+Maximum length is 15 characters.

 # displayName
 Hockey+
+> This is the title of the custom feed.
+Maximum length is 24 characters.

 # description
 You're feed for all things hockey on bluesky!
 Feed managed by @readyedgemont.bsky.social
+> This is the description of the feed.

 # searchTerms
+> There are three types of search terms:
+>
+> - Keywords: Test these in [https://bsky.app/search](https://bsky.app/search). `AND` is implicit, so `cat dog` on one line will require both `cat` and `dog`.
+You can use quotes as well `"hot dog"`.
+> - Users: links such as `https://bsky.app/profile/why.bsky.team` will pull in the user's posts.
+To include replies and reposts, you can add the following flags: `https://bsky.app/profile/why.bsky.team +replies +reposts`.
+> - Pinned posts: links such as `https://bsky.app/profile/saddymayo.bsky.social/post/3jxju2wwap22e` will pin at the top of the feed.
+One link per line, please.
 - https://bsky.app/profile/evolvingwild.bsky.social
 - https://bsky.app/profile/capfriendly.bsky.social
 - https://bsky.app/profile/marklazerus.bsky.social